 Each KIPP school is managed locally, and hiring decisions are made at the level of the individual school.
 For more information about the requirements to teach at a specific KIPP school, visit our School Directory to access an individual school’s website.

 Please note: to be considered for a teaching position at a KIPP school, you must have legal authorization to work in the United States.
 You can contact the KIPP region you are interested in to find out if they will sponsor a work visa.

 Our Assistant Principals lead instruction and school culture.
 They support the development of teachers through observation and feedback, data-driven instruction, and reviewing student work.
-Assistant Principals are apprentices to School Leaders and are actively developed for school leadership through training such as the Leadership Team Program and the Miles Family Fellowship.
+Assistant Principals are apprentices to School Leaders and are actively developed for school leadership through training such as Successor Prep.
 This is a powerful way to make an impact at KIPP as a member of the leadership team and become deeply familiar with your school and KIPP.

 KIPP school leader candidates must be committed to our mission to prepare students with the skills and confidence to pursue the paths they choose—college, career, and beyond—so they can lead fulfilling lives and build a more just world.
 Our school leaders are constant learners who have a desire to build deep relationships with students and families and create a school environment where all students can learn.